 The purpose of this analysis is to quantify the potential value of a joint operating agreement to coordinate economic congestion management with TVA.
-The left column indicates the value of real-time congestion in cases where economic relief is available from TVA, while the right column indicates the potential savings that could have been realized through economic coordination.
+The left column indicates the value of real-time congestion in cases where economic relief is available from TVA, while the right column shows the potential savings available through economic coordination.

-NERC's TLR procedures include four additional levels: Level 1 (notification), Level 2 (holding transfers), Level 6 (emergency procedures), and Level 0 (TLR concluded).
+25 NERC's TLR procedures include four additional levels: Level 1 (notification), Level 2 (holding transfers), Level 6 (emergency procedures), and Level 0 (TLR concluded).